Musa Ngum: Personal life

 Ngum married Sohna Jobe in the 1970s and together they have nine children, two girls and seven boys.
 One of Ngum's children is the award-winning singer and songwriter Yusupha Ngum.
-His older cousin is the veteran musician and "legend" —Lie Ngum (commonly known by his artistic name Abdel Kabirr)), who was one of the original members of the Gelewar Band, and owner of the Taranga Beach Resort in the Gambia.
+His older cousin is the veteran musician and "legend" —Lie Ngum (commonly known by his artistic name Abdel Kabirr), who was one of the original members of the Gelewar Band, and owner of the Taranga Beach Resort in the Gambia.

 Death

 On October 10, 2015, Ngum played a live concert in Dakar at club Just For You.
 The show was organized to mark his 40th anniversary in the entertainment industry.
 He performed alongside his son Yusupha Ngum and old friend and colleague Omar Pene.
 Few hours after the show, he fell sick and was rushed to the Dantec Hospital in Dakar.
 In the early hours of Sunday, October 11, 2015, Ngum was reported dead.
-Ngum was buried in Touba on "Monday, October 12, 2015 in the presence of thousands of mourners from both The Gambia and Senegal including his family, friends, fans, musicians and religious personalities and government officials."
+Ngum was buried in Touba on "Monday, October 12, 2015, the presence of thousands of mourners from both The Gambia and Senegal including his family, friends, fans, musicians and religious personalities and government officials."
 Youssou N'Dour and Omar Pene were among those who attended.